modelica/ModelicaSpecification/README.md

 ## Contribution
 1. If you find an error and are not certain that you can correct it, first check that it is not already reported and then open an [issue](https://github.com/modelica/ModelicaSpecification/issues) describing it in detail - focusing on why it should be changed.
 2. If you are confident that you can correct the issue, fork this repository and create a pull-request and in the pull-request explain the issue and the correction; you will also have to sign a CLA.
-3. Significant extensions are handled as Modelica Change Proposals.
-(Template to follow.)
+3. Significant extensions are handled as Modelica Change Proposals (MCPs, Template to follow.)
 This can start as a simple description of the proposed extension.
 It will then be worked on to have a rationale explaining how the change help users, and demonstrating that it can be implemented efficiently; and finally a pull-request with the changes.

+For more details, see the [Development Process](https://github.com/modelica/ModelicaSpecification/blob/master/RationaleMCP/DevelopmentProcess.md).
+A list of MCPs can be found here: [RationaleMCP](https://github.com/modelica/ModelicaSpecification/tree/master/RationaleMCP).

 CLA: Contributor's license agreement.
 (Details to follow.)